Things to Do in Stockholm in December

 In Stockholm the two busiest Christmas markets are the one in Stortorget Square – in the heart of Gamla Stan – and Skansen’s Christmas Market.
 In both you can enjoy spiced wine, buy crafts and decorative elements, etc. In addition, you can try typical gastronomic specialties such as sausages made of reindeer or moose.

 The Christmas market in Skansen opens only Saturdays and Sundays from the first Sunday of Advent until Christmas Day.
 Gamla Stan Christmas market opens every day.
 Another interesting market is located in Rosendals trädgård on the island of Djurgården where you will find seasonal flowers, bread and traditional pastries and in mid-December a show of lights and colors called Vinterljus.
-I still do not know the date for Vinterljus 2018.
-I will update the article once it is scheduled.

 If you want alternative Christmas markets you can take a ferry and go to Utö, an island in the archipelago, (one hour from the center of Stockholm) or Sandhamn and enjoy the magnificent show that sailing out of Stockholm offers in winter especially if it turns out to be a white Christmas.

 Back in the city you can also visit the Christmas markets organized by different design schools that usually take place during a particular weekend.
 One of them is the Christmas market at Beckmann Design School (Brahegatan 10 – near the Östermalmstorg metro stop) or the Design Christmas Market that changes its annual location and is celebrated during several weekends in December.

 If you want something unique, go to Marsipanbåten, a boat at Strandvägen, 18 where you will find chocolate, marzipan and many other sugary delicacies to enjoy or give as a present.

 Walking Through Stockholm Following Christmas Lights